HactarCE/NDCell/docs/custom-rules/spec/statements.rst

 Error statement
 ---------------

-An error statement consists of the keyword ``error``, optionally followed by a :ref:`string literal <string-literal>` specifying a custom error message.
+An error statement consists of the keyword ``error``, optionally followed by a :data:`String` specifying a custom error message.
 An error statement causes an error, which aborts the simulation.

 Examples: